masonfmatthews/rails_assignments/assignments/rails_testing_and_coverage/README.md

-# Integration Testing and Coverage
+# Rails Testing and Coverage

 ## Description

-Start with the completed project from last week, add extensive integration tests, and check coverage along the way.
+Start with the completed project from last weekend, add extensive tests, and check coverage along the way.

 ## Objectives